 Directors are considered to be independent if they have no direct or indirect material relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment or which is deemed to be a material relationship under NI 52-110.

-The current independent directors of the Corporation are John Hilland and Mark Ayranto.
-The nonindependent directors are Richmond Graham and David Rutt, as they are current officers of the Corporation.
+The current independent directors of the Corporation are Jay Collins, Tara Christie, Gregory Melchior and Mark Ayranto.
+The non-independent directors are Richmond Graham as he is an officer of the Corporation.